 There’s a lot of debate over the role that radio plays in this increasingly fragmented marketplace.
 While some reports discuss the decline of radio amongst the youth, others show its resilience as technology progresses.

-Our advice to new artists is to not place too much focus on radio plays.
+Going straight to radio rarely happens.
 If you focus on building your audience in other areas you’ll increase the chances that your music finds its way to the gatekeepers of radio.

-Many artists rely solely on social accounts to build their online presence – e.g. facebook pages, soundcould profiles.
+Many artists rely solely on social accounts to build their online presence – e.g. Facebook pages, Soundcould profiles.

 While these are arguably more effective tools for growing an audience, they do have one flaw…

 You own very little, if anything, you place on these sites.